 Take the L&D to new frontiers!
 The evolving world of workplace learning is creating exciting opportunities and presenting evergreen challenges.
 It’s setting up a high demand for L&D professionals to develop their skills to embrace the rapidly changing face of technology.
 Accelerate your business results by meeting the demands of the modern digital world.

 What evaluating programs are there?
 How to measure performance?
 Engage learners and align L&D strategies with business objectives.Read more

-Join us in Vienna, Austria, and learn from the L&D decision-makers and innovators who are taking L&D to new frontiers about the latest trends and strategies for engaging the modern learner and aligning L&D strategies with business objectives.
+Join us and learn from the L&D decision-makers and innovators who are taking L&D to new frontiers about the latest trends and strategies for engaging the modern learner and aligning L&D strategies with business objectives.

 Learn first-hand from industry experts during the two days of the insightful case studies on topics ranging from future skills needs, learner engagement, learning technologies, strategies on evaluating programs, and measuring performance.